lvisintini/xwing-rulebook/outputs/urr-swx.md

 - A ship cannot equip more than one copy of the same Upgrade card with the “*Limited*” trait, though it may equip multiple different cards with the “*Limited*” trait.

-**Related Topics:** Faction, Formats of play, Huge ship†, Id tokens, Initiative, Limited†, Modifications†, Play area, Setup, Squad points, Title†, Unique names, Upgrade cards, Upgrade icons
+**Related Topics:** Faction, Formats of play, Huge ship†, ID tokens, Initiative, Limited†, Modifications†, Play area, Setup, Squad points, Title†, Unique names, Upgrade cards, Upgrade icons

 ### Squad points
 Each Ship card and Upgrade card has a squad point cost printed in the lower-right corner of the card.